 The last step is to determine a maintenance schedule, and to order the correct supplies (replacement parts for the printer elements that wear out after a certain number of pages have been printed, toner, cleaning supplies, etc.) in a timely fashion.

-a printout of your
+you produced, a printout of your

 /etc/passwd file, and a